NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (mbc-wa)=
 ### [mBC](./skill-tree.md#mobile-blade-counter) {term}`WA`
-This counter is your go to option for when you have to move into the incoming attack hitbox.
+This counter is your go to option for when you have to move into an incoming attack hitbox.
 You will be able to move slightly after starting the counter sequence.
 Try to avoid using this counter attack when it is not neccessary.

 ```{important}
 This does not include the potency of the Weapon Action itself!